jdrdza/JDRA_Bootcamp/README.md

 ```
 </li>
         <li>Run the msi packages and follow the instalation instructions</li>
-        <li>Now it's necessary to go the following path to run the MongoDB service:
+        <li>Now it is necessary to go the following path to run the MongoDB service:

 ```
 C:\Program Files\MongoDB\Server\5.0\bin